Meet Our Team

 Asaf has experience across communications, marketing, and operations, working with nonprofits, startups, community organizations, and global brands.
 His work includes digital communications, content creation, campaign coordination, and CRM management, supporting initiatives in mental health, education, e-commerce, and community-focused spaces.

 Originally from Israel, Asaf served in the IDF.
 He is the grandson of four Auschwitz survivors and has volunteered with Holocaust survivors in Israel.
-These experiences shape his commitment to meaningful, community-centered work and to supporting Jewish life through education, communication, and community engagement.
+These experiences shape his commitment to meaningful, mission-driven work and to supporting Jewish life through education, communication, and community engagement.

 Kim Karam | Head of Learning and Development

 Kim is the granddaughter of a Holocaust survivor on her maternal side and was born and raised in South Africa.
-Her family history has inspired her commitment to education and remembrance, including volunteering at the United States Holocaust Memorial Museum while living in Washington, D.C.
+Her family history has inspired her commitment to education and remembrance, including volunteering at the United States Holocaust Memorial Museum in Washington, D.C.

 She holds a Bachelor of Arts in Journalism from the University of Georgia and a Master of Science in Communication from Syracuse University.